MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/room-systems/with-exchange-on-premises.md

    For detailed instructions, see [Assign licenses to user accounts with Office 365 PowerShell](https://docs.microsoft.com/office365/enterprise/powershell/assign-licenses-to-user-accounts-with-office-365-powershell#use-the-microsoft-azure-active-directory-module-for-windows-powershell).

-### Enable the device account with Skype for Business
+### Enable the device account

+Skype for Business Online PowerShell is used to manage services for both Microsoft Teams and Skype for Business Online.

 1. Create a remote Windows PowerShell session from a PC as follows: